-- Detail the time and resources required for implementation. - Set out how tax affects the proposed benefits, especially any tax efficiencies and possible savings. - Show how the new investment will integrate with related people policies, initiatives and processes. - Demonstrate the process you followed to arrive at your recommendations, illustrating the pros and cons of the alternatives.
+- Detail the time and resources required for implementation. - Set out how tax affects the proposed benefits any tax efficiencies and savings possible.

+- Show how new investment will integrate with related people policies, initiatives and processes. - Demonstrate the process you followed to arrive at your recommendations, illustrating the pros and cons of the alternatives.

-State your measures of success and return on investment (ROI)
+7. State your measures of success and return on investment (ROI)